 Some permits and fees are required for climbing Island Peak.
 The price of the climbing permit varies depending on the season.
-In high season, the price increases, while in the low season, the price decreases.
+In the high season, the price increases, while in the low season, the price decreases.

 Island Peak Climbing Duration

 The entire duration of the Island Peak Climb is 17 days, including a trip to Everest Base Camp.
 The time varies depending on which route you choose.
 On the quickest and most direct route, you can make it to Island Peak within 7 days, and then trek back down and fly to Kathmandu in the other 3 days.
-It is not recommended, but it is possible to do in 10 days roundtrip from Kathmandu.
+It is not recommended, but it is possible to do in 10 10-day roundtrip from Kathmandu.
 Island Peak Climbing DurationIsland Peak Climbing Duration

 The actual summit of Island Peak takes about 7-10 hours from base camp and then 3-5 hours back down, for a total of 10-15 hours.
 It is a long walk to the summit from base camp, so we start very early in the morning.

 Island Peak Climbing Route

 The Island Peak summiting route is different every season due to climate change and general weather patterns of the given year.
-It is officially set by local Sherpas with the help of Nepal Tourism Board after the monsoon and again after winter.
+It is officially set by local Sherpas with the help of the Nepal Tourism Board after the monsoon and again after winter.
 During monsoon, glaciers melt and during winter, heavy snow and avalanches can change the route.
 Some seasons require you to cross several crevasses using ladders and/or jumars, while in some seasons, there won’t be any crevasses at all.
 Feel free to ask us about the conditions of the route before you come.

 Physical Fitness & Preparation for Island Peak Climbing